mlochbaum/BQN/doc/select.md

         ⟨2‿1, 3‿0‿0⟩ ⊏ ↕3‿4

 Using a [range](range.md) for `𝕩` shows the structure of the selected elements more clearly, because each element is its own index.
-Each element of `𝕨` acts independently, giving a structure like the Table modifier.
+Each element of `𝕨` acts independently, giving a structure like the [Table](map.md#table) modifier.

 While `𝕨` must have rank one or less, its elements can have any rank.
 When the elements are units, the corresponding axis of `𝕩` disappears from the result.
-We can select a 0-cell of `𝕩` in this way, although the more common case or selecting an element is handled by Pick.
+We can select a 0-cell of `𝕩` in this way, although the more common case of selecting an element is handled by [Pick](pick.md).

         ⟨<4,<5,<1⟩ ⊏ (3⥊10)⥊↕1e3
         ⟨ 4, 5, 1⟩ ⊑ (3⥊10)⥊↕1e3